Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Conclusion

 \section{Conclusion}

-In conclusion, we proposed a novel paradigm for designing time-modulated metasurfaces by changing the phase delay in modulation using phase shifters which allows for obtaining a dispersionless phase shift covering $2\pi$ span in the forward and backward scattering of generated frequency harmonics, regardless of incident angle and polarization.
+In conclusion, we introduced a design rule for designing time-modulated metasurfaces by changing the phase delay in modulation using phase shifters which allows for obtaining a dispersionless phase shift covering $2\pi$ span in the forward and backward scattering of generated frequency harmonics, regardless of incident angle and polarization.
 This principle can be used for designing efficient electrically tunable time-modulated metsurfaces to engineer the wavefronts of generated frequency harmonics.
-The applicability of the design principle is illustrated for steering and focusing the generated frequency harmonics in a time-modulated metasurface using graphene-wrapped silicon microwires which is optically excited in the THz regime and electrically modulated in RF regime.
-Furthermore, the broadband and wide-angle performance of the metasurface is rigorously verified.
-This paradigm is a clear departure from the previous electrically tunable metasurface designs as it provides a full control over the phase modulation with a constant amplitude while exhibiting broadband and wide-angle functionality.
+The applicability of the design principle is illustrated for steering and focusing the generated frequency harmonics in a time-modulated metasurface based on graphene-wrapped silicon microwires which is optically excited in the THz regime and electrically modulated in RF regime.
+Furthermore, the spectral and angular performance of the time-modulated metasurface in wavefront engineering is comprehensively studied to verify the constant phase response and the preserved functionality at generated frequency harmonics under incidence of different wavelengths and angles.
+The nonreciprocal response of time-modulated metasurface in wavefront engineering and utility of modulation-induced phase shift in creating isolators are also demonstrated.
+The proposed design paradigm is a clear departure from the previous tunable metasurface designs as it provides a full control over the phase modulation with a constant amplitude while offering a constant phase response versus incident wavelength and angle.
+As such, it holds a great promise for overcoming several major limitations facing active metasurfaces.

+It should be remarked that the proposed design rule and the physical discussions presented in this paper are applicable to any time-modulated metasurface with arbitrary-shaped unit cells incorporating different types of electro-optical materials such as graphene, transparent conducting oxides, doped semiconductors and transition metal nitrides.
+This allows for achieving dynamic manipulation of harmonics in different frequency regimes from visible to mid-infrared.
+Furthermore, there is a great potential for further improvement of frequency conversion efficiency and engineering the directionality by exploration of alternative geometries and realization of Huygens time-modulated metasurfaces.